International Reserves in Israel

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), produced by Bank Hapoalim and the Israeli Purchasing & Logistics Managers Association (IPLMA), rose to 51.8 in October from 50.3 in September, moving further above the neutral 50-mark separating expansion from contraction in the manufacturing sector.
+The Purchasing Managers’ Index (PMI), produced by Bank Hapoalim and the Israeli Purchasing & Logistics Managers Association (IPLMA), increased from 54.9 in October to 57.1 in November, the highest reading since July 2018.